etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

      // The ENTITYNAME constant is created by the business object generation logic final BPGroup bpg = (BPGroup)OBProvider.getInstance().get(BPGroup.ENTITYNAME);

-##  Openbravo Business Objects
+##  Etendo Business Objects

-The DAL generates, instantiates and uses Openbravo ERP business objects.
+The DAL generates, instantiates and uses Etendo business objects.
 This part of the development manual describes their structure and main interfaces.

 ###  BaseOBObject

-All Openbravo ERP business object inherit from the  BaseOBObject  class.
+All Etendo Classic business objects inherit from the  BaseOBObject  class.
 This class is located in the _org.openbravo.base.structure_ package.

 The BaseOBObject class offers the following functionality: